What To Pack For An 8 Day Summer Trip To Iceland

 Personal toiletries—I love my Cadence containers.
 They allow me to bring all the toiletries I need without having too many bags.
 On longer trips like this one, I will have 2 containers for my most used products.
 In general, each container can hold 4-5 days worth of product.

-Sleeping mask (if you need darkness to sleep)—the sun really never sets in Iceland so if you are a light sleeper, bring a comfortable mask.
-I love this eye mask from Ethel Studio, it’s made of sustainable materials and is a great small business to support.
+Sleeping mask (if you need darkness to sleep)—the sun really never sets in Iceland so if you are a light sleeper, bring a comfortable eye mask.
+It’s an essential summer packing item for Iceland if you are a light sleeper.

 Microfiber towel (for hot springs).
 If you plan to go in the various natural hot springs that you may find, pack a towel for sure.
 If you are just planning on going to the thermal baths at the Blue Lagoon or Sky Lagoon, they will have towels for you.